gillchristian/safe-redux-ts/readme.md

 ### Type utils

-`safe-redux` also provides some type utils to work with Redux.
+`safe-redux-ts` also provides some type utils to work with Redux.

 #### `BindAction`